nens/threedi-docs/source/g_interflow.rst

    Relation between water level and volume

 The user defines the thickness of the interflow layer.
 As the surface level varies, the level of the impermeable layer would vary too.
-Nummerically, it has advantages to choose within a computational cell a uniform reference level.
+Numerically, it has advantages to choose within a computational cell a uniform reference level.
 So the defined thickness of the interflow layer is always relative to the lowest pixel.
 The lowest pixel is either defined in the computational cell or in the modelling domain.
 This is up to the user.
-To be able to control the storage capacity, the porosity within a subgrid cell can be rescaled, to guarentee for an unchanged storage capacity.
+To be able to control the storage capacity, the porosity within a subgrid cell can be rescaled, to guarantee for an unchanged storage capacity.
 Whether, this rescaling is performed depends also on the user settings.
 In the next paragraph, the four option are explained in detail.

 Using the automatic rescaling of the porosity, the storage volume in the interflow layer is according to the expected volume based on the defined porosity and defined depth of the interflow layer.
 If rescaling is used, then the user also has to define a reference level for the impervious layer.
 This extra reference level has no physical meaning and has been added for advanced numerical purposes, such as stability.
 The porosity is rescaled to this extra permeable reference level.
-In case the porosity is kept constant, the storage capacity in areas with higher surfae levels is larger than in lower lying areas.
-However, in this case the relation between the water level and the volume remains linear (except at the transsition of surface level).
+In case the porosity is kept constant, the storage capacity in areas with higher surface levels is larger than in lower lying areas.
+However, in this case the relation between the water level and the volume remains linear (except at the transition of surface level).

 Technical explanation of the four interflow types
 ---------------------------------------------------

 There are 4 types or settings of interflow that determine the relation between porosity, water level and volume.
 For types 1 and 2 the user explicitly defines the thickness of the porosity layer and the depth of the impervious (the reference) layer.
 In theory both should have the same value.
 But early practice showed that using a very deep impervious layer, results in a more stable simulation.
 When choosing interflow type 1 or 2, the porosity is rescaled in order to preserve the storage capacity as would be based on the thickness and the porosity.
 For interflow type 3 and four the porosity remains constant.

 **Type 1**
-For type 1 the user defines a fixed thickness of the interflow layer throuhout the model domain and am uniform impervious layer elevation, which is determined relative per computational cell.
+For type 1 the user defines a fixed thickness of the interflow layer throughout the model domain and am uniform impervious layer elevation, which is determined relative per computational cell.
 One is also to define a porosity, which can be defined globally or with a raster.
 The porosity and the thickness of the interflow layer determine the storage capacity in the calculation cell.
 De elevation of the impervious layer determines whether the cell is dry or wet.
-To guarentee the storage capacity defined by the thickness of the layer and the porosity, the  porosity in the interflow layer is rescaled (:math:`\hat{\alpha}`) to the elevation of the impervious layer, according to:
+To guarantee the storage capacity defined by the thickness of the layer and the porosity, the  porosity in the interflow layer is rescaled (:math:`\hat{\alpha}`) to the elevation of the impervious layer, according to:

 .. math::
    :label: porosity_scaled